ArianitJKU/ARIFOMA/README.md

 ## Framework Architecture

-ARIFOMA is the radar-level layer of a three-tier simulation stack:
+ARIFOMA is the radar-level layer of a three-level simulation stack:

 **Traffic-level modeling (SUMO):** The highway traffic scenario is generated with *L* lanes in eastbound and westbound direction and a vehicle density of *V* vehicles/km.